Icinga/icinga-vagrant/README.md

   <contents of /etc/motd.local>
 ~~~

-##Reference

-###Defines
+## Reference

+### Defines
 * `concat`: Manages a file, compiled from one or more text fragments.
 * `concat::fragment`: Manages a fragment of text to be compiled into a file.

-###Types
+### Types
 * `concat_file`: Generates a file with content from fragments sharing a common unique tag.
 * `concat_fragment`: Manages the fragment.

-###Parameters
+### Parameters

-####Define: `concat`
+#### Define: `concat`

 All the parameters listed below are optional.

-#####`backup`
+##### `backup`

+Data type: Boolean, String.

 Specifies whether (and how) to back up the destination file before overwriting it.
 Your value gets passed on to Puppet's [native `file` resource](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-backup) for execution.
-Valid options: 'true', 'false', or a string representing either a target filebucket or a filename extension beginning with ".".
+Valid options: `true`, `false`, or a string representing either a target filebucket or a filename extension beginning with ".".

 Default value: 'puppet'.

-#####`backup_fragments`

-Specifies whether to backup concat fragments using the backup setting of the target concat file.
-Valid options: 'true' and 'false'.
-Default value: 'false'.

-#####`ensure`
+##### `ensure`

+Data type: String.

 Specifies whether the destination file should exist.
 Setting to 'absent' tells Puppet to delete the destination file if it exists, and negates the effect of any other parameters.
 Valid options: 'present' and 'absent'.

 Default value: 'present'.

-#####`ensure_newline`
+##### `ensure_newline`

+Data type: Boolean.

 Specifies whether to add a line break at the end of each fragment that doesn't already end in one.
-Valid options: 'true' and 'false'.
-Default value: 'false'.
+Valid options: `true` and `false`.

-#####`force`

-Deprecated as of concat v2.0.0.
-Has no effect.

-#####`group`
+Default value: `false`.

+##### `group`

+Optional.

+Data type: String, Integer.

 Specifies a permissions group for the destination file.
 Valid options: a string containing a group name.

-Default value: undefined.
+Default value: `undef`.

-#####`mode`
+##### `mode`

+Data type: String.

 Specifies the permissions mode of the destination file.
 Valid options: a string containing a permission mode value in octal notation.

 Default value: '0644'.

-#####`order`
+##### `order`

+Data type: String.

 Specifies a method for sorting your fragments by name within the destination file.
 Valid options: 'alpha' (e.g., '1, 10, 2') or 'numeric' (e.g., '1, 2, 10').

+You can override this setting for individual fragments by adjusting the `order` parameter in their `concat::fragment` declarations.

 Default value: 'alpha'.

-You can override this setting for individual fragments by adjusting the `order` parameter in their `concat::fragment` declarations.

-#####`owner`
+##### `owner`

+Optional.

+Data type: String, Integer.

 Specifies the owner of the destination file.
 Valid options: a string containing a username.

-Default value: undefined.
+Default value: `undef`.

-#####`path`
+##### `path`

+Data type: Stdlib::AbsolutePath.

 Specifies a destination file for the combined fragments.
 Valid options: a string containing an absolute path.

-Default value: the title of your declared resource.
+Default value: `namevar`

-#####`replace`
+##### `replace`

+Data type: Boolean.

 Specifies whether to overwrite the destination file if it already exists.
-Valid options: 'true' and 'false'.
-Default value: 'true'.
+Valid options: `true` and `false`.

-#####`show_diff`
+Default value: `true`.

+##### `show_diff`

+Data type: Boolean.

 Specifies whether to set the show_diff parameter for the file resource.
 Useful for hiding secrets stored in hiera from insecure reporting methods.
-Valid options: 'true'.
+Valid options: `true`.

-#####`validate_cmd`
+Default value: `true`.

+##### `validate_cmd`

+Optional.

+Data type: String.

 Specifies a validation command to apply to the destination file.
 Requires Puppet version 3.5 or newer.
 Valid options: a string to be passed to a file resource.

-Default value: undefined.
+Default value: `undef`.

-#####`warn`
+##### `warn`

+Data type: Boolean, String.

 Specifies whether to add a header message at the top of the destination file.
-Valid options: the booleans 'true' and 'false', or a string to serve as the header.
-Default value: 'false'.
+Valid options: the booleans `true` and `false`, or a string to serve as the header.

-If you set 'warn' to 'true', `concat` adds the following line with an `order` of `0`:
+If you set 'warn' to `true`, `concat` adds the following line with an `order` of `0`:

+Default value: `false`.

 ~~~
 # This file is managed by Puppet.
 DO NOT EDIT.